-Enter the Peak Design Capture Clip.
-I've used this for years to quickly clip my camera to my backpack's shoulder strap.
+I've used the Peak Design Capture Clip for years to quickly clip my camera to my backpack's shoulder strap.
 This is the most comfortable way to carry a camera and will save your neck a ton of strain.

 1. The Best Cameras for Travel

 Best beginner camera: Sony ZV-E10

 |Mirrorless (Full Frame)